Skip to content

 #rename

-$mv sumstats.txt sumstats_new.txt
+$ mv sumstats.txt sumstats_new.txt

 rm

-rm : Remove files or diretories
+rm : Remove files or directories

 Remove a file and a directory